AsKing07/asking_store_frontend/README.md

 # Asking Store

-An ecommerce web project carried out with NextJs, MongoDB, with Stripe and KKipay as payment methods
+An ecommerce web project carried out with NextJs, MongoDB, with Stripe and KKipay as payment methods in test mode

 ## Screenshots